-Through May, motor-vehicle deaths in 2020 decreased by more than 30 in nine states compared to the first five months last year:
+Through August, motor-vehicle deaths in 2020 decreased by 10 or more in eight states compared to the first seven months last year:

-Six states experienced an increases of 15 or more deaths:
+Eight states experienced an increase of more than 35 deaths:

-The line chart below compares the 2020 monthly fatality trends against the 2019 trends through May.
-In May, 30 states and the District of Columbia reported fewer deaths compared to May 2019 preliminary reports, 3 states reported no change, 16 states reported more deaths this May than last May, and 1 state did not provide a May estimates to the National Safety Council (NSC).
+The line chart compares the 2020 monthly fatality trends against the 2019 trends through August.
+In August 2020, 13 states reported fewer deaths compared to August 2019 preliminary reports, New Hampshire reported no change, and 36 states and the District of Columbia reported more deaths this August than last August.
 Please use the data table to view detailed state preliminary estimates.